ertgl/django-xformula/README.md

     evaluator = QueryEvaluator()
     query = request.GET.get("q", "")
     context = QueryEvaluator.Context(
-      # Pass Python objects to the formula context.
+      # Provide Python objects to the formula context.
       builtins={
         "Length": Length,
         "me": request.user,
       },
-      # Very dangerous!
-Do not use in production!
+      # WARNING: Allowing arbitrary function calls can be dangerous.
-      # Better to write your own function caller
+      # It is highly recommended to implement a secure function caller.
-      # based on the conditions you want to allow or disallow.
+      # E.g. checking if the function is in a whitelist.
       call=call,
-      # Very dangerous!
-Do not use in production!
+      # WARNING: Direct attribute access is unsafe.
-      # Better to write your own attribute getter
+      # Implement a secure attribute getter based on your requirements.
-      # based on the conditions you want to allow or disallow.
+      # E.g. checking if the object or attribute is in a whitelist.
       getattr=getattr,
     )
     q_or_result = evaluator.evaluate(q, context)